taltosiano/Ex3/README.md

 for the tsp function (Travelling salesman problem) we use the "tarjan" algoritem to solve  this problem. for the shortestPathDist function we use the dijkstra's algorithm to solve this problem.

-### How to load & run the gui
-We load the graph with the "load" button.
-There are a variety of actions we can perform on the graph, each button performs another action. for example: if we click on the "addNode" button, a vertex will be added to the graph.
-If we click on the "theShortestDist" buttoמ we will see on the screen the answer to the shortest way from node to another.

 ## Performance analysis of our algorithms and comparing to our code in Ex2:

 # Ex3